-There is a DIP switch for alarm configuration on the top of the Lean Managed Switch.
+There are two DIP switches for alarm configuration on the top of the Lean Managed Switch.
 When the alarm reporting function is active, the alarm contact is switched when an alarm event occurs.

 The meaning of the DIP switch settings are described below: